 Description: Although these are technically separate preserves, they adjoin one another and are administered as one.
 Also adjoining are two areas of town open space creating an island of protected open space totaling about 80 acres.
 They are located in Glastonbury in the midst of a densely developed part of town lying between New London Turnpike, Tall Timbers Road, and Sherwood Drive.
-There is another large undeveloped parcel to the south, owned by Merritt Baldwin.

 The property is entirely wooded (oak, hickory, red maple in the wet area), but there was a clear-cut of the steep slope rising from the Smith Brook valley about 1990, while the Whitehouse family was still the owner.
 This created a wide-open view of the Connecticut River valley from Dorothy’s Vista.
 Kongscut Land Trust intends to maintain this vista by cutting brush as it grows up into the view.